Mid-Semester Teaching Evaluation for the Certificate Program

 To fulfill the Certificate Program Level I requirement to use a midterm teaching evaluation, GSIs need to conduct the evaluation, analyze the results, and write up a one- or two-page reflection that outlines the following:

 - The course name and number, the date you conducted the midterm evaluation, and the number of students and evaluations

 - A summary of what you learned from the input received from the students, both about your teaching and about the students’ learning (look for trending rather than individual comments)

 - Changes you will make and goals you will set for your teaching as a result of the midterm assessment.

 This reflection, along with the form you use, must be included in the Level I teaching portfolio.

-If you would like to discuss your approach to doing midterm evaluations or the results you receive and how to respond to them, please feel free to contact the GSI Teaching & Resource Center at email@example.com to set up an appointment with a Teaching Consultant.
+If you would like to discuss your approach to doing midterm evaluations or the results you receive and how to respond to them, please fill out a consultation request form or contact the GSI Teaching & Resource Center at [email protected] to set up an appointment with a Teaching Consultant.